openEHR/archie/README.md

 You can create operational templates of your archetypes.
 Think of operational templates as something you generate from an archetype or template to more easily work with it.
 If you are creating an EHR implementation, these will likely be the most useful form of archetypes to work with. openEHR Archetypes allow you to reuse structures inside your archetypes at several places.
 It also allows to embed other archetypes inside your archetype.
 Without operational templates, you would need to build support for these structures into all of your tools.
 Operational templates fix this for you, by replacing the proxies for structure and embedded archetypes in the archetype with a copy of the actual embedded structure.
 For more information about operational templates, see (the documentation at the openEHR website)[http://openehr.org/releases/AM/latest/docs/OPT2/OPT2.html].
-Note that ADL 2 operational templates is fundamentally different from the ADL 1.4 OET/OPT format.
-What you used to achieve with OET/OPT is now built into ADL 2 as templates in combination with the operational template creation.
+Note that ADL2 operational templates is fundamentally different from the ADL 1.4 OET/OPT format.
+What you used to achieve with OET/OPT is now built into ADL2 as templates in combination with the operational template creation.
 See (the openEHR specification on templates)[http://openehr.org/releases/AM/latest/docs/ADL2/ADL2.html#_templates] on how to work with them.

 To create an Operational Template: